dicengine/dice/doc/doxygen/DICe_MainPage.md

 DICe has a number of attractive features, including the following:

-- Both local and global DIC algorithms
+- Both local and global DIC algorithms (global yet to be released)

 - Conformal subsets of arbitrary shape (for local DIC)